Strategy11/formidable-forms/readme.txt

 * Fix calculations using repeating checkboxes
 * Prevent double click on Add button in repeating section
 * Clear conditionally hidden fields even if they aren't visible
-* Make sure pro templates get imported in multisite
+* Make sure pro form templates get imported in multisite
 * Use separate values by default for post status fields
 * Make sure the separate values option is allows for post status fields
 * Show the frmcal-week-end class consistently